---

 Instead of committing to one model, teams are increasingly using multiple models depending on the task.

-Platforms like the [Yotta AI Gateway](https://www.yottalabs.ai/ai-gateway) make this easier by allowing teams to access and switch between models through a single API, without rebuilding infrastructure.
+The [Yotta AI Gateway](https://www.yottalabs.ai/ai-gateway) makes this easier by allowing teams to access and switch between models through a single API, without rebuilding infrastructure.

 If you’re exploring more comparisons, you can also check: